Intermesh/groupoffice-docs/upgrade/tarball.rst

 Update script
 `````````````

-I've written a simple bash script that downloads the latest PHP 7.1+ version of Group-Office and replaces all code in the
+I've written a simple bash script that downloads the latest PHP 7.1+ version of GroupOffice and replaces all code in the
 given directory.

 You can run it like this::